tayapro/wizy/README.md

    <img src="assets/images/readme/f10_girl_mobile.png" width="150" alt="funny girl outcome page mobile view image"/>
 </p>

-Regardless of the game's outcome, the player is encouraged to start a new game by selecting the difficulty level and keeping the same name.
+After every game, a player is encouraged to start a new game by selecting the difficulty level and keeping the same name.

+> [!NOTE]
-If the user wants to start a new game with a different name, they should go to the main page and enter the new name.
+> If the user wants to start a new game with a different name, they should go to the main page and enter the new name.

 ### F11 Outcome page - aminated stars